codedance/Retaliation/README.md

 ### How to Use

-  1. Mount your Dream Cheeky Thunder missile launcher in a central and fixed location.
+  1. Mount your USB Dream Cheeky Thunder missile launcher in a central and fixed location.

+  2. Download the <a href="https://github.com/codedance/Retaliation/raw/master/retaliation.py">retaliation.py</a>
-  2. Copy this script onto the system connected to your missile lanucher.
+      script onto the system connected to your missile lanucher.

   3. Modify your `COMMAND_SETS` in the `retaliation.py` script to define your targeting commands for each one of your build-braking coders (their user ID as listed